 Doctor's Notes on H. pylori Infection (Helicobacter Pylori)

 Most people with Helicobacter pylori (H. pylori) bacterial infections have no symptoms.
-For those individuals that do have symptoms, they may have one or more the following:
+For those individuals who do have symptoms and signs, they may have

 - appetite loss,